Skip to main content

 Finally, it was time for dessert.
 In my opinion, no self-respecting French restaurant should serve a mediocre dessert.
 Luckily, Element put in the extra effort and we were all impressed by their dessert offerings.

 My favorite was the Apple “Tarte Fine” (Php280).
 It’s reminiscent of an apple pie a la mode but with a thin, crispy and caramelized pastry instead of a pie.
 Totally divine!
 My only issue is the way they served the ice cream.
 It’s on a cold slab but even if we tried to inhale this dish as quickly as possible, much of the ice cream melted away.
-If it were in a small cup, there’a still a chance to scoop it up even if it’s melting.
+If it were in a small cup, there’s still a chance to scoop it up even if it’s melting.

 Apple “Tarte Fine” (Php280)